simonpuno/JSpardy/README.md

 ## Implementation Timeline

-- **Friday Afternoon & Weekend:** Learn more and full understand the jArchive API that I will be using.
+- **Friday Afternoon & Weekend:** Learn more and full understand the jService API that I will be using.
 Outline my object heirarchy.
-Start creating objects.
+Start creating objects and implementing game logic.
-- **Monday:** Begin implementing game logic and DOM.
+- **Monday:** Continue implementing game logic and DOM.
 - **Tuesday:** Continue adding game logic, DOM, and additional features.
 - **Wednesday:** Focus on styling, layout, UI, and design.
 - **Thursday:** Deploy to GitHub pages.
 Rewrite this proposal as a production README.